fulgurio/UserBundle/README.md

 Fulgurio User bundle
 ========================

 This bundle is a working user registration using FOSUserBundle.
-It use Twitter Bootstrap.
+It use also Twitter Bootstrap.
-This bundle will be forked for your futur development.
+This bundle will be a bootstrap for your futur development, just fork it !

 ## Installation

 Please take a look at FOSUserBundle documentation.
 Here you will find all informations to work with this bundle

 1. Download FulgurioUserBundle using composer